Psychiatry & Neurology Specialists located in Plant City, FL, New Port Richey, FL & Inverness FL

 Bipolar disorder is a serious brain condition that can severely disrupt your life, wreck your health, and affect your personal and work relationships.
 Pragnesh Patel, MD, and the team of mental health professionals at Instic Health help patients restore their quality of life and regain balance with a holistic treatment that stabilizes their moods.
-If you have symptoms of mania or depression, call the office in Plant City, Inverness, and New Port Richey, Florida, or schedule an appointment using the online booking feature.
+If you have symptoms of mania or depression, call the office in Plant City, Inverness, Tampa, and New Port Richey, Florida, or schedule an appointment using the online booking feature.

 Bipolar disorder was once called manic-depressive disorder because the condition causes mood swings from low-energy depression to high-energy mania.
 But bipolar disorder doesn’t fall into one category.